Where We Be

 Razor wire and armed soldiers are an unfortunate reality in the heavily contested territory of the Golan Heights

-Large parts of Israel are dry and desert-like, but not the Golan Heights
+Large parts of Israel are desert-like, but not the Golan Heights

 One of the best parts of our tour through Israel was making new friends who share our love of travel (and wine)

-A conservatively attired orthodox Jew with a great sense of humor opened three different bottles of wine for us to try
+An orthodox Jew with a fun sense of humor opened three different bottles of wine for us to try

-Also near Katzrin is the Golan Heights Winery, which makes award-winning wines
+Nearby is Golan Heights Winery, which makes award-winning wines

-As you arrive at the lookout point, you're greeted by a dinosaur of all things
+As you arrive at the lookout, you're greeted by a dinosaur of all things

 Probably the only time you'll see Robin posing with a sniper cutout